 Working With Designers On 99designs

 As I said in my previous article, Nailing Your Book Cover Design, you can’t start this project without actually doing your homework first.

-Pay close attention to details from the very beginning, the more specific you are, the easier it becomes for the designer to profile your cover.
+Pay close attention to details from the very beginning, the more specific you are, the easier it becomes for the designer to profile your book cover.